Christchurch stabbing: Victim's police officer son supported by Fijian and NZ colleagues

 The Fijian police force paid their respects today for their colleague whose mum was the woman fatally stabbed in Christchurch.

-Laisa Maraia Waka Tunidau, in her 50s, was fatally stabbed in broad daylight meters away from her home in the suburb of Sockburn last weekend.
+Laisa Maraia Waka Tunidau, in her 50s, was fatally stabbed in broad daylight metres away from her home in the suburb of Sockburn last weekend.

 One of her sons, Epineri Tunidau, is a constable at the Sigatoka Police Station in Fiji.